Philautus gunungensis

 Philautus gunungensis is a species of frog in the family Rhacophoridae.
 It is endemic to the Mount Kinabalu region, in Sabah (Malaysia), Borneo.

 Its natural habitat is tropical montane forest at around 1400–1500 m asl.
 There are no specific threats to it, and its known range is within the Kinabalu National Park.
 Nevertheless, its small range makes it vulnerable to stochastic events.

+Scientists have observed this frog's eggs and young inside the water in pitcher plants.